StockGram/Intelligent-Portfolio-Manager/README.md

 ```
 ## Portfolio

-We test our hypothesis: *Sentiment stability of financial 10-K report can be a potential trading signal*, on a diverse portfolio of 7 stocks as below:<br>
+We test our hypothesis: *Sentiment stability of financial 10-K report can be a potential trading signal*, on a diverse portfolio of 7 stocks as below:<br><br>
 <img src="./images/1. portfolio table.png" width="70%" height="50%"></img>

 ## The SEC EDGAR Database
 In order to extract financial 10-K reports of the stocks in our universe, we leverage a pre-defined SEC API and the CIK number of the stock.
-Details on how to extract the 10-K report from SEC EDGAR database and pre-process it can be found in [this notebook](https://github.com/purvasingh96/StockGram-Intelligent-Portfolio-Manager/blob/main/code/extracting-financial-10-k-reports-via-sec-edgar-db.ipynb).
+Details on how to extract the 10-K report from SEC EDGAR database and pre-process it can be found in [this notebook](https://github.com/StockGram/Intelligent-Portfolio-Manager/blob/main/code/extracting-financial-10-k-reports-via-sec-edgar-db.ipynb).

 ## Loughran McDonald Sentiment Word List
 Loughran McDonald word lists contains 6 different sentiments (negative, positive, uncertainty, litigious, strong modal, and weak modal) which are curated by examining word usage in at least 5% of 10-Ks (i.e., annual reports) during 1994-2008.
 It is a relatively exhaustive list of words that makes avoidance much more challenging.
 The sentiment lists are based on the most likely interpretation of a word in a business context.
 The Loughran and McDonald (LM) word lists are quite extensive: it contains 354 positive and 2,329 negative words.
-You can find the csv version used in this project [here](https://github.com/purvasingh96/StockGram-Intelligent-Portfolio-Manager/blob/main/code/LoughranMcDonald_MasterDictionary_2018.csv)
+You can find the csv version used in this project [here](https://github.com/StockGram/Intelligent-Portfolio-Manager/blob/main/code/LoughranMcDonald_MasterDictionary_2018.csv)

 ## Code

-You can find the PyTorch implementation of the framework [here](https://github.com/purvasingh96/StockGram-Intelligent-Portfolio-Manager/tree/main/code)
+You can find the PyTorch implementation of the framework [here](https://github.com/StockGram/Intelligent-Portfolio-Manager/blob/main/code/Intelligent%20Portfolio%20Management.ipynb)

 ## Evaluation and Results